mathias-mrsn/snowcrash/level08/README.md

 }
 ```

-This function does launch the exec command so I cannot run `getflag` through it.
-But I think the flag is in `token`.
+This function launches the `exec` command, so I cannot run `getflag` through it.
+However, I think the flag is in `token`.

-I cannot run `level08 token` because the code check the string `token` instead I will create symlink to run token with another name.
+I cannot run `level08 token` because the code checks the string `token`.
+Instead, I will create a symlink to run `token` with another name.

 ```shell
 $ ln -s /home/user/level08/token /tmp/file